 Agricultural Production Regions in the United States

-Students will investigate US crop and livestock production and analyze the relevance of land use models in contemporary agricultural production.
+Students investigate US crop and livestock production and analyze the relevance of land use models in contemporary agricultural production.
+Grades 9-12

 - USDA Farm Resource Regions